 General and administrative expenses increased \$750,000 or 20%, to \$4.5 million during the year ended December 31, 2008, compared to \$3.8 million during the year ended December 31, 2007.
-The increase in general and administrative expense for the year ended December 31, 2008 compared to the year ended December 31, 2007 was primarily attributable to increases in non-cash equity compensation expense, investment custody fees, employment compensation and benefits, and consulting fees offset by decreases in state and local non income based taxes, rent, and insurance expense.
-Management expects that the Company will incur a net loss in fiscal 2009 based on our current level of expenses and lower projected investment yields on our investment portfolio.
+The increase in general and administrative expense for the year ended December 31, 2007 was primarily attributable to increases in non-cash equity compensation expense, investment custody fees, employment compensation and benefits, and consulting fees offset by decreases in state and local non income based taxes, rent, and insurance expense.